KiFilterFiberContext/microsoft-warbird/README.md

 # Warbird Runtime
-> Reverse engineered code originating from Microsoft's Warbird obfuscation project.
+> Reverse engineered code originating from the runtime of Microsoft Warbird.

-Microsoft developed the Warbird to obfuscate different system components, mostly relating to DRM and licensing.
+Microsoft developed Warbird to obfuscate different system components, mostly relating to DRM and licensing.
 Warbird code has even been integrated into the kernel to obfuscate components (`ci`, `peauth`, `clipsp`, etc).

 ## Overview